 Building credit for your business takes time.
-Sure, there are tools and helpful guides which can make the process easier.
-Yet the truth is that establishing good business credit scores requires a lot of effort and consistency on your end.
+Sure, there are tools and helpful guides that can make the process easier.
+Yet the truth is that establishing good business credit scores requires some effort and consistency on your end.

 If your business has earned good credit scores, kudos!
 There’s no doubt that you worked hard to make those good credit scores a reality.

 But what happens when all your hard work is suddenly derailed by something that isn’t your fault (and is out of your control)?
 Errors on your business credit reports may damage your business credit scores and could make you appear less credible in the eyes of a lender.

 Thankfully, if incorrect information ever shows up on your business credit reports, there is something you can do about it.